-With nods to Dungeons and Dragons, Stephen King, Steven Spielberg and a bunch of other '80s icons, there's been plenty for us nerds to sink our gnashes into while binging on the summer's smash hit Stranger Things.
-And, with the chowing, came a ton of Stranger Things fan theories, because welcome to the internet.
+With nods to Dungeons and Dragons, Stephen King, Steven Spielberg and a bunch of other '80s icons, there's been plenty for us nerds to sink our gnashes into while binging on last summer's smash hit Stranger Things.
+And with the chowing came a ton of Stranger Things fan theories, because welcome to the internet.

-Yep, despite Season 2 being a year away, that hasn't stopped you guys from stretching your brains to the far corners of the Upside Down to muse about what could be in store for us when returning to Hawkins, Indiana.
+Yep, despite Season 2 being months away, that hasn't stopped you guys from stretching your brains to the furthest corners of the Upside Down to muse about what could be in store for us when returning to Hawkins, Indiana.
 Keep scrolling for a comprehensive roundup of:

 The Most Popular Stranger Things Season 2 Theories